 I really enjoy a good novel in verse sometimes, and this is a fantastic example of that genre.

-Michael is a relatable character, especially for people who are mixed race but who grew up somewhat away from the cultures of their families.
+Michael is a relatable character, especially for people who are mixed race but who grow up somewhat away from the cultures of their families.
 He is also the sort of character you can’t help but want good things for.
 I also really liked the side characters like his little sister Anna, his best friend Daisy, and the other friends he makes throughout school.

 Being a mixed race person who’s also gay, Michael does face some hardships.
 He deals with micro-aggressions related to his heritage and his sexuality, as well as his own complex feelings about both.
 But throughout, there are also people who support him and understand him, and though these serious subjects aren’t shied away from, they also aren’t impossible obstacles.